Lovebirds and Life Partners – Famous Artist Couples

 Rare Spirits: Evelyn and William De Morgan

-Described as two of rarest spirits of their age, both Evelyn and William were established and highly rated artists.
+Described as two of the rarest spirits of their age, both Evelyn and William De Morgan were established and highly rated artists.
 An ideal artist couple, they were devoted to each other and to social reform.
 They campaigned alongside pacifists, spiritualists, and suffragettes.

 A Lifetime of Loving: Cedric Morris and Arthur Lett-Haines

-Daring Modernists, this famous artist couple met in 1918 and instantly fell in love.
-(Although Arthur was married to a woman, Aimee, at the time.)
+Daring Modernists, Cedric Morris and Arthur Lett-Haines met in 1918 and instantly fell in love (although, Lett-Haines was married to a woman, Aimee, at the time).
 Witty and intelligent, they adored each other, and spent more than 60 years together.
-As homosexuality was illegal in England at the time, they spent a while living in more tolerant Parisian arts circles.
+As homosexuality was illegal in England at the time, they spent a while living in more tolerant Parisian art circles.
 They finally settled in Suffolk, running an art school, the East Anglian School of Painting and Drawing.
-Their pupils included Lucien Freud and our next artist, Maggi Hambling.
+Their pupils included Lucian Freud and our next artist, Maggi Hambling.

 United in Life and Death: Maggi Hambling and Victoria Dennistoun

-Maggi and Tory have lived happily together for 35 years on the Suffolk coast in England.
+Maggi Hambling and Victoria Dennistoun have lived happily together for 35 years on the Suffolk coast in England.
 Victoria paints under the name Tory Lawrence.
-Maggi is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
-In her defense, she said ‘why would you not?
-It’s a way of remembering them and keeping them alive’.
+Hambling is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
+In her defense, she said “why would you not?
+It’s a way of remembering them and keeping them alive.”

 Devotion and Shared Obsessions: Gilbert Proesch and George Passmore

-Instantly recognisable in their tweed outfits, Gilbert and George have been partners in life and art for over 50 years.
-They say they have no friends except each other ‘it’s purer’ and describe themselves as ‘weird normal’.
+Instantly recognizable in their tweed outfits, Gilbert and George have been partners in life and art for over 50 years.
+They say they have no friends except each other – “it’s purer” and describe themselves as “weird normal.”
 This one of the most famous artist couples unashamedly produce art which explores sex, money, and religion.

 Artistic Adventurers: Anni Albers and Josef Albers

 An artist couple who met at the famous Bauhaus school in Germany.
-Anni (Annelise Elsa Frieda Fleischmann) studied textiles, meanwhile Josef studied stained glass.
+Anni Albers (Anneliese Elsa Frieda Fleischmann) studied textiles, meanwhile Josef Albers studied stained glass.
 However, both were obsessed with pattern, color and geometry.
-When the Nazis closed the Bauhaus, this couple fled to America where they continued their pursuit of radical artistic practices together, at the Black Mountain College then at Yale University.
+When the Nazis closed the Bauhaus, this couple fled to America where they continued their pursuit of radical artistic practices together, at the Black Mountain College, then at Yale University.
 They traveled regularly, across the USA, Mexico, and Europe.